idaholab/TMAP8/doc/content/examples/divertor_monoblock/index.md

 # Divertor Monoblock During Pulsed Operation

-TMAP8 is used to model tritium transport in a divertor monoblock to elucidate the effects of pulsed operation (up to fifty 1600 s plasma discharge and cool-down cycles) on the tritium in vessel inventory source term and ex-vessel release term (i.e., tritium retention and permeation) for safety analysis.
+TMAP8 is used to model tritium transport in a divertor monoblock to elucidate the effects of pulsed operation (up to fifty 1600-second plasma discharge and cool-down cycles) on the tritium in-vessel inventory source term and ex-vessel release term (i.e., tritium retention and permeation) for safety analysis.
 This example reproduces the results presented in [!cite](Shimada2024114438).

 ## General description of the simulation case and corresponding input file